GRV96/repr_rw/README.md

 file.
 Each line in the file is an object representation.
 If the specified file already exists, this function overwrites it.

-Function `read_reprs` reads a text file that contains the representation of Python objects in order to recreate those objects.
+Generator `read_reprs` reads a text file that contains the representation of Python objects in order to recreate those objects.
 Each line in the file must be an object representation.
 Empty lines are ignored.
+Each iteration of this generator yields one object.

 Consult the functions' documentation and the demos in the source code repository for the complete information.